Stephen C. West: Highlights of research

 His PhD work was instrumental in the identification of a DNA damage inducible protein, known as Protein X, as RecA protein, which plays a key role in DNA recombination and repair.
 He then moved to Yale University to work with Paul Howard-Flanders, where he purified and characterised RecA protein.
-There, he discovered many key aspects relating to the way that cells mediate the DNA-DNA interactions and strand exchanges required for the recombinational repair of DNA damage.
-Parallel studies were carried out in the groups of Charles Radding (also at Yale University) and Robert Lehman (Stanford University).
-These three laboratories provided the groundwork for our current understanding of the enzymatic mechanisms of recombination.
+There, he discovered aspects relating to the way that cells mediate the DNA-DNA interactions and strand exchanges required for the recombinational repair of DNA damage.

 After moving to the UK in 1985, West continued his work in bacterial systems, and set about trying to identify cellular proteins capable of resolving recombination intermediates.
 He identified RuvC as the first cellular enzyme that resolves recombination intermediates and characterised how this nuclease cuts Holliday junctions.
 He was also the first to show that RuvA and RuvB are motor proteins that mediate Holliday junction branch migration.
 His biochemical studies were compounded by genetic work from the laboratory of Robert Lloyd (University of Nottingham).

 West’s laboratory then moved into eukaryotic systems, where he discovered eukaryotic Holliday junction resolvases (yeast Yen1 and human GEN1).
-The identification of GEN1 was the culmination of 18 years of research, and opened up the field to allow a genetic analysis of the pathways by which recombination intermediates are processed.
+The identification of GEN1 allowed a genetic analysis of the pathways by which recombination intermediates are processed.
 Present understanding indicates that there are three distinct pathways of Holliday junction processing in human cells involving BLM-topoIIIα-RMI1-RMI2 (BTR), SLX1-SLX4-MUS81-EME1-ERCC1-XPF (SMX) and GEN1.
 His laboratory discovered that the Holliday junction resolvase activities of MUS81 and GEN1 are regulated so that they act late in the cell cycle to ensure chromosome segregation.